 - Check Batteries: Regularly check and replace the batteries.
 Low power can cause the thermostat to malfunction or lose your preferred settings.

-- Keep It Clean: Gently clean the thermostat's screen and casing.
+- Keep sensors clean: Gently clean the thermostat's screen and casing.
 Dust and grime can interfere with touch controls and temperature sensors, leading to inaccurate readings.

 - Schedule Professional Service: Have a certified Bryant dealer perform seasonal HVAC maintenance.
 A professional can ensure your entire system, including the thermostat, is operating efficiently and prevent potential breakdowns.